 - Difficulty: Easy

-- Distance: 7.5 miles round trip
+- Distance: 7.3 miles (12 km) round trip

-- Elevation Gain: 542 feet
+- Elevation Gain: 564 feet (172 m)

-- Best Time to Visit: April to November (but January works too)
+- Best Time to Visit: April to November (but January works too).

 21. Ouzel Lake Trail